-Frequently, weathered grey is used on our weathered barnwood siding.
-Along with country white, weathered grey is consistently used with contemporary, modern rustic wood products, too.
+Grey wood stains are getting increasingly popular with homeowners and contractors because they can give a classic, rustic look to newer wood.
+Our weathered grey is frequently used with contemporary, modern rustic wood products like our barn wood siding.
 Typically, we don’t use any type of clear coat on our weathered grey colors, as it takes away from the aged look of the stained boards.